UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Refactor the mailroom program using classes to help organize the code.

-The goal here is the same as the earlier mailroom:
+The functionality is the same as the earlier mailroom:

 :ref:`exercise_mailroom`